 As design visualization software becomes more ubiquitous and easier to use, the novelty of digital form for the sake of digital form is wearing off.
-These exponentially evolving conception and fabrication techniques can now be applied to existing design problems that do not traditionally involve digital technologies bring a fresh perspective to an established craft.
+These exponentially evolving conception and fabrication techniques that can now be applied to existing design problems that do not traditionally involve digital technologies bring a fresh perspective to an established craft.

-Curators Del Harrow and Joshua G. Stein explain that these new artisans are drawn to clay’s unfamiliarity at a larger scale and its unique material properties that make it more difficult to predict, including slump and shrinkage.
-While it is not as easy to work with as more stable materials such as concrete, engineered wood, and steel, clay has more potential for experimentation when it comes to translating the digital to the physical.
+Curators Del Harrow and Joshua G. Stein explain that these new artisans are drawn to clay’s unfamiliarity on a larger scale and its unique material properties that make it more difficult to predict, including slump and shrinkage.
+While it is not as easy to work with as more stable materials such as concrete, engineered wood and steel, clay has more potential for experimentation when it comes to translating the digital to the physical.

 Because clay has been a useful and familiar material for over 27,000 years, this experimental research remains accessible to both the general public and specialists advancing future applications.
 Now, this once-basic material is being adopted in complex hybrid systems, pushing ceramics to the forefront of innovation in the allied design fields, combining tooling from the contemporary digital era with traditional, craft- and skill-based knowledge, to offer the best of both worlds.

 “Unlike homogeneous materials typically appreciated for their stability, such as concrete, engineered wood and steel, clay moves in accordance with its origins in the earth, responding to changes in humidity, temperature and chemical composition,” explain the curators on their website.
 “This very unpredictability necessitates another degree of exploration within digital media and research: the development of an intimacy with the vagaries of materiality — and even a craft sensibility — in order to translate digital savvy into compelling physicality.”